Jonesyboy07/Free-BRC-Scheduler/readme.md

 > Matches_By_Game - Allows matches to be found by game name.
 Stores output in 2 jsons, filtered and non found in **Match_By_Game** folder, with Game name in it.

+> Player_ID_Fetch - Using player name, fetch a user's ID and then search this.
+This then brings game and match history, and season history.

 Discord_Bot: